christiansievers/memorial.sh/how_to_make_run_as_system_service.md

 ```
 sudo systemctl status memorial.service
 ```
 Reboot with `sudo reboot` and run the last line again, to check that it's working as expected.
-You can also watch the script iterate through the line of incidents in real time with `tail -f /var/log/syslog`.
+You can also watch the script iterate through the line of incidents in real time with `sudo journalctl -f -u memorial.service`